 The Gang & Immigration Intelligence Team Enforcement Mission (GIITEM) is a statewide multi-agency task force led by the AZDPS Gang Enforcement Bureau.
 The mission of the Arizona State Gang Task Force is, in collaboration with citizens, partnered agencies and intelligence resources, to suppress criminal gangs and transnational crime.

 GIITEM also manages the Detention Liaison Officer (DLO) Program.
 The DLO Program is an intelligence component and is comprised of detention officers from various sheriffs and corrections departments.
-DLOs serve as intelligence resources for local, county and state law enforcement by reporting intelligence information regarding criminal street gangs, security-threat groups and human-smuggling operations.
+DLOs serve as intelligence resources for local, county and state law enforcement by reporting criminal intelligence information related to the GIITEM mission and assisting detectives with investigations.

 The Gang Intelligence Team Enforcement Mission (GITEM) concept was conceived in late 1992 by law enforcement agencies in the metropolitan Phoenix area to maximize law enforcement's effects on gangs.
 The mutually supportive program was designed to cripple the criminal activity of gangs as well as to reduce the impact on law enforcement agencies that such concentrated enforcement produces.
 This effort was a response to the need for all law enforcement to take a strong and coordinated stance against the epidemic of gang and street violence.

 During the first year of operation, GITEM implemented two separate regions or deployment centers (in Phoenix and Tucson) from which officers could be deployed to support law enforcement agencies statewide.
 GITEM consisted of employees from 22 different agencies.

 In 1996, GITEM established two undercover squads, the first in the nation, specifically to infiltrate and dismantle gangs as criminal enterprises.
 The squads were based out of Phoenix and Tucson but conducted operations in every area of the state.